VOLUNTEER TRAINING REQUIREMENTS

 Additional Note for Veterinary and Veterinary Technician Students

 Successful HSVMA-RAVS volunteers show initiative and resourcefulness.
 Individuals all have different abilities and rates of learning.
 If you have to practice a technique 100 times instead of 20 to become proficient, it is expected that you will do just that.
 You will be adequately supervised and oriented by veterinarians and technicians who love to teach, but don't expect to be "spoon fed".
-We don't do that.
 If you are not able to commit sufficient time to study and practice prior to the clinic to be proficient at the basic skills required, this is not the program for you.